LucaMimmo05/taskflow-be/API_DOCUMENTATION.md

 **Validations:**
 - `title`: required, not empty
 - `phases`: required, minimum 1 phase, maximum 3 phases
-- `collaborators`: optional, if empty or not present, only the creator is automatically added
+- `collaborators`: optional, can be empty or omitted
 - `labels`: optional

 **Notes:**
 - The creator is automatically added to the collaborators list with role "creator"
 - The `joinedAt` field is automatically set by the server for all collaborators
+- You don't need to pass `joinedAt` in the request

 **Response:** `200 OK`
 ```json